fablabcb/CitRad-SensorUnit/README.md

-# CityRadar - Citizen Science Traffic Radar
+# CitRad - Citizen Science Traffic Radar

 Here you find all the sources about how to build our traffic counter radar system.
 Find more about the project in general on our [project page](https://community.fablab-cottbus.de/t/ueber-das-cityradar-projekt/453).
 Discussions about the prototype development you find [here](https://community.fablab-cottbus.de/t/cityradar-teensy-prototyp/492/9).
 Also we have a separate discussion page about the [development of the casing](https://community.fablab-cottbus.de/t/gehaeusebau-fuer-die-radarsensorelektronik/507).